Let us say that an empty box falls on your head at your workplace. You are not hurt and people have a laugh.

 People Responsible for Your Safety

 Of course, you need to take care of your safety.
 However, if you are at your workplace, there are others that share that responsibility with you.
-HSW Act recognises following people as duty holders:
+Health and Safety at Work Act recognises following people as duty holders:

 PCBU is the ‘person conducting business or undertaking’.
 It can be an organisation or an individual and they have the primary duty of care.